Dr David Tollerton

 Lecturer in Jewish Studies and Contemporary Biblical Cultures

-My 2012 monograph, The Book of Job in Post-Holocaust Thought, considered the use of Job’s archetypal story amidst Jewish reflections on persecution during the Nazi period, highlighting the extent to which interpretive traditions, contemporary politics, and debates about history shape the meaning given to the biblical text.
-In recent work I have continued to explore religious responses to the Holocaust, examining ongoing debates about representation and sacralisation.
+My earlier 2012 monograph, The Book of Job in Post-Holocaust Thought, considered the use of Job’s archetypal story amidst Jewish reflections on persecution during the Nazi period, highlighting the extent to which interpretive traditions, contemporary politics, and debates about history shape the meaning given to the biblical text.

-I am current co-supervising two research students and particularly interested in discussing proposals on:
+I am particularly interested in discussing proposals on:

 i.
 Religious responses to the Holocaust

 Please have a look at the other profile tabs to see more detail concerning my current work.
 I am happy to discuss research proposals on any related area so do feel free to get in touch via firstname.lastname@example.org